CYBORG: Blending Human Saliency Into the Loss Improves Deep Learning: Introduction

 \section{Introduction}

 How do you teach a child to ride a bicycle?
 The passive option is to set the child on the bike, give the bike a push and then stand back silently, watching what happens.
 The active option is to set the child on the bike, give them a push, and then run alongside, continually giving advice on what to do.
 We argue that current state of training of deep learning-based models is more passive than active.
-We introduce a new loss function that continually reminds the training process of the regions of the image judged as salient to human visual perception.
+We introduce a new training process that -- by incorporating human visual perception into a loss function -- continually reminds the model being trained of the image regions judged as salient to humans, as illustrated in Fig. \ref{fig:teaser}.

-Our CYBORG approach incorporates human judgment of the salient regions of an image into the training process, encouraging the deep learning model to focus on human-salient regions.
-This is achieved by adding a new component to the loss function, based on the difference between human saliency heatmaps and the model's class activation mapping-based heatmaps in each batch of training; see Fig. \ref{teaser2}.
-Our new loss function blends classical data-driven optimization with human-derived oversight or ``coaching'' about the parts of the image that are salient to solving the problem.
+The main goal of the proposed CYBORG approach is to {\bf c}onve{\bf y} {\bf b}rain {\bf o}versight to {\bf r}aise {\bf g}eneralization by encouraging the deep learning model to focus on human-salient regions.
+This is achieved by adding a new component to the loss, based on the difference between human saliency heatmaps and the model's class activation mapping-based \cite{zhou2016learning} heatmaps in each training batch.
+Thus our new loss function blends classical data-driven optimization with human-derived oversight or ``coaching'' about the parts of the image that are salient to the problem.

-To demonstrate the advantages of CYBORG loss, we apply it to the challenging task of distinguishing between face images that are real versus generated by multiple modern Generative Adversarial Nets.
+To demonstrate the advantages of CYBORG training, we apply it to the challenging task of distinguishing face images that are authentic versus generated by various modern Generative Adversarial Nets (GANs).
 To generate human-derived saliency maps, we presented 1,000 pairs of face images to 363 humans.
-Each image pair contained one real image and one synthetic image (from StyleGAN2~\cite{karras2020analyzing} or SREFI~\cite{Banerjee_IJCB_2017}).
+Each image pair contained one authentic (real) and one synthetic image (generated by an example deep learning-based approach, StyleGAN2~\cite{karras2020analyzing}, and non deep learning-based method SREFI~\cite{Banerjee_IJCB_2017}).
 Viewers were asked to (a) choose which face was authentic and which was synthetic, and (b) annotate regions that support their decision.
-For each image, annotations from the different viewers were compiled into a {\it saliency map} summarizing the viewers' judgment about the regions of the image salient to the task.
-During CNN training, the human-derived saliency maps are compared with model's data-driven saliency, as represented in the class activation mapping mechanism~\cite{zhou2016learning} for each training batch.
+For each image, annotations from the viewers were compiled into a {\it saliency map} summarizing human judgment about the salient image regions.